lamalab-org/toolminutes/papers/Jiaxing_leverage_LLM4mat_images.md

  The task models were multi-layer perceptrons (MLPs) with meanabsolute-error (MAE) training loss.

- The tasks consisted of band gap, energy per atom, bulk modulus, shear modulus, Debye temperature, and coefficient of thermal expansion from AFLOW dataset33.
+ The tasks consisted of band gap, energy per atom, bulk modulus, shear modulus, Debye temperature, and coefficient of thermal expansion from AFLOW dataset.

 ![ Property prediction using embeddings from different representations](Jiaxing_leverage_LLM4mat_images/property_prediction_1.png)